 - Drain tofu for 30 minutes by setting it in a colander.
 Set a plate with a heavy can on top for extra weight to help it drain.

-- Heat oven to 400° Fahrenheit.
-Sprinkle 2 Tbsp cornstarch over the tofu and shake to coat evenly (or gently stir).
+- Bake the tofu – Heat oven to 400° Fahrenheit (200°C).
+Sprinkle 4 Tbsp cornstarch over the tofu and shake to coat evenly (or gently stir).
 Spread marinated tofu cubes onto a parchment lined baking sheet and bake for 20 minutes.

-- Heat 3 Tbsp oil in a frying pan over medium heat.
+- Sauté the tofu – Heat 4 Tbsp oil in a skillet over medium heat.
 Add the tofu from the oven and stir to coat in the hot oil.

-- Remove sauce from fridge and whisk in 1 tsp cornstarch.
-Pour into the frying pan and stir gently until sauce is boiling, then turn off heat.
+- Add the sauce – Remove sauce from fridge and whisk in 2 tsp cornstarch.
+Pour into the skillet and stir gently until sauce is boiling, then turn off heat.

-- Aji-No-Moto is MSG, which is a commonly added in asian recipes to add the flavor umami.
-It’s what makes Chinese takeout so mouth-watering!
+- Aji-No-Moto is MSG, which is sometimes added to recipes to add the flavor umami.
+It’s what makes takeout so mouth-watering!
 If you prefer not to use it, just leave it out.
 The difference is subtle, but I always use it at home in this dish.

 - To make a low-sodium version, replace soy sauce with coconut aminos.
 You can buy it on Amazon here.

-- This is not a health foods recipe, it’s a veganized version of Chinese takeout.
-You are the expert when it comes to making substitutions based on your dietary needs.
+- This is not a health foods recipe, it’s a veganized version of American Chinese takeout.
+You are the expert when it comes to making substitutions based on your dietary needs! 🙂

 Like this vegan general tso tofu recipe?
 Please share it on Pinterest!!